Raised Right Dog Food Review

 Taste Test

-Sampson tried all four flavors of Raised Right adult dog food recipes on a rotation and mixed with his kibble to start.
+Sampson tried all four recipes ordered of Raised Right adult dog food recipes in a rotation and mixed them with his kibble to start.
 Raised Right’s transitioning guidelines state:

 Day 10: Serve 100% Raised Right.

-Opening the packages of dog food was very easy and what I really liked about them is they are resealable.
+Opening the packages of dog food was very easy, and what I really liked about them was that they were resealable.
 This made feeding time quick and much less messy.
 Any unused portion of the food can be stored in the package rather than scooping it into a container.

 The Downside Of Raised Right Dog Food